disruption-hub/vendure-boilerplate/README.md

 ### commands
 `cd vendure-backend/`
-`yarn build` or `npm run build` will compile the app.
+`pnpm install` to install dependencies
-`yarn dev` or `npm run dev` will start the local admin dashboard app to manage products and orders etc. at: `localhost:3000/admin`
+`pnpm build` will compile the app.
-`yarn start` or `npm run start` will start the backend server and serve admin dashboard. at: `localhost:3000/admin`
+`pnpm dev` will start the local development server with admin dashboard at: `localhost:3000/admin` `pnpm start` will start the production backend server with admin dashboard at: `localhost:3000/admin` `pnpm seed:once` will seed the database with initial data (run after first setup).
+This script automatically rebuilds native modules like bcrypt to ensure compatibility across different platforms.

 ### additional resources
 - **Tutorial blog post**: [Vendure Tutorial on FunkyTon](https://funkyton.com/vendure-tutorial/)